 How much you will pay for buy-to-let conveyancing depends on a number of factors.
 For example, the location of the property will affect the cost, particularly if the area means there will be additional work such as searches due to a nearby river or coal mine.

-Typically, the legal fees are £850-£1,500.
+Typically, the legal fees are £850-£1,500 but they can be higher for leasehold properties.
 On top of this you will need to pay additional fees for searches, taxes and other admin fees.
 You can find out more with our guide to conveyancing fees.

 Conveyancing for your buy-to-let mortgage

 If you are using a mortgage to purchase your investment property you will need to arrange this yourself.
 During the conveyancing process your solicitor will request a copy of your mortgage offer from your lender.
 They will then go through the conditions and flag anything you need to be aware of.

 Your lender will require a mortgage valuation which usually takes place during the conveyancing period.
 The mortgage lender arranges this as they want to know the property you are buying has sufficient value to cover the loan.